Traverse-Research/ispc-downsampler/README.md

 ## Usage

 Create a new `ispc_downsampler::Image` from a slice of the texture's pixels, the dimensions of the source image, and the format it is in.
-Currently only works with RGB8 and RGBA8 textures.
 Call `ispc_downsampler::downsample` with the source image, and the target dimension for downsampled image.
 The function will return a `Vec<u8>` with the pixels of the downsampled image in the same format as the source image.

 #### Example